ArnoBidet/wanderways-doc/docs/index.md

 Also, at the end of the game, what you did not find would be colored in red, and a list showing average awareness for each country would be displayed.
 Thus, encouraging you to learn lesser known countries of the world.

-Indeed, africa, middle asia and oceania suffers from lack of aknowledgement by the population.
+Indeed, africa, middle asia and oceania <strong>suffers from lack of aknowledgement</strong> by the people.
 Why would you care about countries you've never even heard of.

 This is with this idea that I wanted to start a website that allows to learn maps in the same way.
 So that people would try their best to better understand the world around us.
-And it starts with acknowledging the existence of theses places.
+And <strong>it starts with acknowledging the existence of theses places</strong>.

 It's in an effort to allow people to learn in the same way that was fit to me that I started the Wanderways project.